-As an incoming student, you’ll be assigned an advisor before orientation to help you get on the right path.
-You and your advisor will discuss class choices, course assignments, academic requirements, available majors, and criteria for admission into special majors; and you’ll work together on other issues related to your coursework.
+As an incoming student, you’ll be assigned an advisor before orientation who will help get you on the right path.
+Together, you’ll discuss class choices, course assignments, academic requirements, available majors, criteria for admission into special majors and more.

-- Career Services.
-The expert advisors in Career Services will help you develop your skills and your passions to pursue a rewarding career.
-Through walk-in service, personal appointments, workshops, seminars and career fairs, you’ll get special assistance with resume writing, interview practice, choosing a career, job searching, getting internships, employer recruitment and more.
+- Career Services is where you develop your skills to pursue a rewarding career.
+Our expert advisors can help with resume writing, interview practice, choosing a career, job searching, getting internships, employer recruitment and more.

 - Student Life shapes your UB experience outside the classroom.